Seagate/halon/rfc/004-configuration-api.md

 * It must be possible to change the configuration of the entire system whilst it is running without comprimising its accessibility and consistency.

-* The configuration API should be amenable to integration with whatever future system is put in place by Xyratex to manage the configuration of the cluster as a whole.
+* The configuration API should be amenable to integration with whatever future system is put in place to manage the configuration of the cluster as a whole.

-* It may at certain times be desirable to run parts of the system with different configuration parameters for the purposes of testing/benchmarking.
+* It may at certain times be desirable to run parts of the system with different configuration parameters for the purposes of testing/benchmarking, as well as supporting phased rollout of new configuration.

 * Running configuration must suitably persist in the case of a cluster shutdown/restart.